 One of the most spectacular slot canyon hikes in the entire world is in the Grand Staircase-Escalante National Monument.
 This is actually two separate slots combined into one hike.
 The first is called Peek-a-Boo and the second is called Spooky.
-The trailhead for these slot canyons is found 26 bumpy miles out Hole-in-the-Rock Road.
+We are going to share all the details of our experience hiking Peek-a-Boo and Spooky Slot Canyons to help you know if this hike is right for your family.

 First, let me give a bit of a warning.
 Everything we read online said that this was easy and very doable for families.
 Even the ranger at the Visitor’s Center said, “Oh, easy.
 No problem even for the three year-old.”
 We disagree.
 If you have children under 8, it is our recommendation to avoid Peek-a-Boo and Spooky.
 This distance on this hike might not seem daunting (a little under 4 miles), but the hike is strenuous, and it is easy to get lost and run out of water.